linnovate/mean/README.md

 #### The Next Generation JavaScript Full Stack Framework.

-Basically MEAN is a combination of MongoDB , ExpressJS , AngularJS and Node.js.
-The specialty is all these 4 components are based on JavaSscript and this is the success of MEAN stack.
-One all rounder and all the requirments are there.
-MEAN is designed to create well organized, scalable and robust web application from the scratch.
-Apart from these main 4 components, there are many more components, packages and modules to help you to build your web application.
+MEAN started out as a combination of MongoDB , ExpressJS , AngularJS and Node.js.
+With MEAN<sup>2</sup> we are providing the ability to mix and match additional frontend frameworks, databases and technologies.
+We aim to create a robust, flexible and scalable fullstack javascript solution

+The default MEAN stack you get out of the box can work either with Angular or React and is built with the next technologies...

 * [Node.js](https://nodejs.org/en/)
 * [Angular4 web starter](https://github.com/AngularClass/angular-starter)